Dance

 Year 10 – Dance

-During the final term of Year 10 the focus is on Component Two which assesses their performance skills and their ability to identify strengths and weakness in their own dance skills.
-From a selected dance style they are required to perform three short sequences.
-The students apply their learning in order to refine these pieces in preparation for a final performance.
-Students create a log book where there record and track their improvements.
+During the second term of Year 10 the students will complete their assessment work for Component Two which assesses their performance skills and their ability to identify strengths and weakness in their own dance skills.
+From the assessment task issued from the exam board, students will select to study one professional piece in detail.
+The students produce a performance piece based on the selected professional dance which must be performed in front of a live audience.
+During the rehearsal process students create a logbook where there record and track their improvements.
+The logbook also should have a detailed evaluation of their final performance.
 Their commitment and resilience in this process also forms part of their assessment.
+Component Two is completed by the start of term three in Year 10.

 Year 11 – Dance

-In January the exam board issue the formal assessment task for the students.
-Students will then spend the entire term working in their groups and creating an eight minute piece for a workshop performance to a live audience.
-They also produce two pieces of writing in examination conditions which explains the decisions they have made relating to the exam task, and how they have progressed as an individual and as a group.
+In addition to the practical performance, students also produce three pieces of writing in examination conditions which explains the decisions they have made relating to the exam task, and how they have progressed as an individual and as a group as well as an evaluation of their performance piece.

 Methods of Assessment